JEP 505: Structured Concurrency (Fifth Preview)

 This not only creates more room for error, but it makes diagnosing and troubleshooting such errors more difficult.
 Observability tools such as thread dumps, for example, will show handle(), findUser(), and fetchOrder() on the call stacks of unrelated threads, with no hint of the task-subtask relationship.

 This need to manually coordinate lifetimes is due to the fact that ExecutorService and Future allow unrestricted patterns of concurrency.
 There are no constraints upon, or ordering of, any of the threads involved.
 One thread can create an ExecutorService, a second thread can submit work to it, and the threads which execute the work have no relationship to either the first or second thread.
 Moreover, after a thread has submitted work, a completely different thread can await the results of execution.
-Any code with a reference to a Future can join it, i.e., await its result by calling get()) — even code in a thread other than the one which obtained the Future.
+Any code with a reference to a Future can join it, i.e., await its result by calling get() — even code in a thread other than the one which obtained the Future.
 In effect, a subtask started by one task does not have to return to the task that submitted it.
 It could return to any of a number of tasks — or possibly none.

-Because ExecutorService and Future allow for such unstructured use they do not enforce or even track relationships among tasks and subtasks, even though such relationships are common and useful.
+Because ExecutorService and Future allow for such unstructured use, they do not enforce or even track relationships among tasks and subtasks, even though such relationships are common and useful.
 Accordingly, even when subtasks are submitted and joined in the same task, the failure of one subtask cannot automatically cause the cancellation of another: In the above handle() method, the failure of fetchOrder() cannot automatically cause the cancellation of findUser().
 The future for fetchOrder() is unrelated to the future for findUser(), and neither is related to the thread that will ultimately join it via its get() method.
-Rather than ask developers to manage such cancellation manually, we want to reliably automate it.

 Task structure should reflect code structure